The Complex of Hypersurfaces in a Homology Class: A note on general position

 \section{A note on general position}

 The proofs of all main results in this article involve performing geometric constructions on families of submanifolds of a fixed smooth ambient manifold~$M$.
-These procedures can only be carried out if the submanifolds involved satisfy a ``general position'' assumption, which we explain in the present section.
+These procedures can only be carried out if the submanifolds involved satisfy a ``general position'' assumption, which we explain in the current section.
 The reader who is uninterested in the technical details involved in perturbing manifolds into general position is invited to read only until the statement of Proposition~\ref{prop.transverse}, and then skip to the next section.

-We will follow the convention in Wall's book \cite[Section~1.5]{Wa16}, according to which a submanifold~$S\sub M$ is by definition transverse to~$\bd M$.
-The reader is directed to this reference for all definitions in differential topology that are not stated in this article, with the following exception: we will say that a submanifold $S\sub M$~is \textbf{properly embedded} if $S\cap \bd M = \bd S$.
-Since we will deal exclusively with compact manifolds, the alternative, purely topological definition of properness \cite[Section~A.2]{Wa16} is not useful.
+Wall's book \cite[Section~1.5]{Wa16} is the main reference for all definitions in differential topology that are not explicitly stated here.
+We deviate from his terminology only in the use of the word ``\textbf{proper}'': for us, it always refers to the condition $S\cap \bd M = \bd S$ on a submanifold $S \subset M$, or, more generally, to the condition $f^{-1} (\partial M) = \partial N$ on a smooth map of manifolds $f\colon N \to M$.
+Since we will deal exclusively with compact spaces, the alternative notion of properness \cite[Section~A.2]{Wa16} will not be needed.

+We now introduce a notion of transversality for finite sets of properly embedded submanifolds in an ambient manifold.